AzureAD/rms-sdk-ui-for-ios/README.md

 All code is licensed under MICROSOFT SOFTWARE LICENSE TERMS, MICROSOFT RIGHTS MANAGEMENT SERVICE SDK UI LIBRARIES.
 We enthusiastically welcome contributions and feedback.
 You can clone the repository and start contributing now.

+## Security Reporting

+If you find a security issue with our libraries or services please report it to [secure@microsoft.com](mailto:secure@microsoft.com) with as much detail as possible.
+Your submission may be eligible for a bounty through the [Microsoft Bounty](http://aka.ms/bugbounty) program.
+Please do not post security issues to GitHub Issues or any other public site.
+We will contact you shortly upon receiving the information.
+We encourage you to get notifications of when security incidents occur by visiting [this page](https://technet.microsoft.com/en-us/security/dd252948) and subscribing to Security Advisory Alerts.

 ## How to use this library